Classes with a picture icon have images on the class detail page

 How you start and end a project is an important decision.
 There are so many amazing cast-ons and bind-offs, I've gathered some of my favorite and most practical.
 We will go over great cast-ons and bind-offs for lace, for rib, and more.
 We will also look at pairing cast-ons and bind-offs that look great together.
 Let's start and end with a bang!

-Note: Must know the long-tail cast-on (in slingshot position) and how to knit and purl, and have familiarity with stitch anatomy.
+Note: Must know the long-tail cast-on (in slingshot position), how to knit and purl, and have familiarity with stitch anatomy.

 Friday 2:00 pm - 5:00 pm SOLD OUT